Bye Internet Explorer

 PortableRails

-An article, posted almost 8 years ago filed in portablerails, ruby, rails, ruby on rails & windows.
+An article, posted more than 8 years ago filed in portablerails, ruby, rails, ruby on rails & windows.

 Making Ruby + Rails portable for the Windows platform (in other words, work without command line unfriendly installers).
 Updates below, code and readme on Github